-Understanding Shadow IT: Risks and Solutions for Your Organization
+Understanding Shadow IT: Risks and Management for Small to Medium-Sized Businesses in Ottawa

 In modern workplaces, employees often turn to software and online tools without involving IT.
 This unsanctioned use of technology, commonly referred to as Shadow IT, has become increasingly common as cloud-based applications and SaaS solutions become more accessible.
 While these tools may seem convenient, they can expose organizations to serious risks if not properly managed.